-- We released a new Employee Code of Conduct outlining standards of personal behaviour, work performance expected at Council and obligations under various legislations including the Local Government Act 2020 and the Occupational Health and Safety Act 2004.
+- Released City of Port Phillip's new Employee Code of Conduct outlining standards of personal behaviour, work performance expected at Council and obligations under various legislations including the Local Government Act 2020 and the Occupational Health and Safety Act 2004.

-- The Equal Opportunity (EO),

-Discrimination, Harassment

-and Bullying policy was

-revised to align the values

-and compliance expectations

-of employees at City of Port

-Phillip.
-This also included

-the appointment of ten EO

-Contact Officers at City of

-Port Phillip.
+- Revised the Equal Opportunity (EO), Discrimination, Harassment and Bullying Policy to align the values and compliance expectations of employees at City of Port Phillip.
+This also included the appointment of ten EO Contact Officers at City of Port Phillip.

+- Implemented of a COVID-19

+Workforce Vaccination

-- A COVID-19 Workforce Vaccination Policy was developed in consultation with staff and stakeholders to minimise the risks of COVID-19 to our employees and the community.
+Policy that was developed in

+consultation with staff and

+stakeholders to minimise

+the risks of COVID-19 to

+our employees and the

+community.

-- Organisational Workforce Plan was completed in line with the Local Government Act 2020.
+- Completion of Organisational Workforce Plan in line with the Local Government Act 2020.

-- Our Alcohol and other Drugs Policy was released.
+- Released Alcohol and other Drugs Policy.

-- We completed procedures for the safety management system including injury and incident management and several other procedures relating to specific hazards and safety risks.
+- Completed procedures for the safety management system including injury and incident management and several other procedures relating to specific hazards and safety risks.

-- Our electronic safety reporting system, Donesafe, was updated and enhanced.
+- Enhanced the electronic safety reporting system, Donesafe.

-- Complete negotiation and implementation of Enterprise Agreement. - Develop and implement a 12-month plan incorporating the updated psychosocial health regulations for compliance. - Identify and implement human resources process and system enhancements, focusing on short to medium term initiatives. - Undertake comprehensive scoping and requirements gathering to implement a new Human Capital Management System. - Implement a new Learning Management System. - Continue to work to prevent and risk mitigate occupational violence.
+- Complete the negotiation of Enterprise Agreement and subsequently implement the same. - Develop and implement a 12-month plan incorporating the updated psychosocial health regulations for compliance. - Identify and implement human resources process and system enhancements, with a focus in short to medium term initiatives. - Undertake comprehensive scoping and requirements gathering to implement a new Human Capital Management System. - Implement a new Learning Management System. - Continue to work to prevent and risk mitigate occupational violence.